New Mexico EMT Who Responded To Kylie Rae Harris Crash Didn’t Know His Daughter Was Killed Until He Arrived

 “He’s also an EMT, so he’s no stranger to going out on calls both medical, crashes and other things, but very traumatic for him to not know but to respond anyway and then find it was his family member,” Taos County Sheriff Jerry Hogrefe said.

-After the crash, Maria Elana Cruz’s family remembered her as a kind-hearted girl with a bright future.
+After the crash, Maria Elana Cruz’s family remembered her as a kindhearted girl with a bright future.

 “We don’t want her name to be forgotten, because she had so much of her life ahead.”
-Cruz’s uncle Pedro Soliz said.
+Cruz’s uncle, Pedro Soliz, said.
 “She was a very good student and wanted to study and for people to take her away, that’s not right.”

 As NBC News reported, Harris was scheduled to play at the Big Barn Dance Music Festival in Taos County, where the crash took place.
 Earlier in the day, before the fatal crash, Harris had taken to Instagram where she uploaded several tearful stories talking about visiting Taos as a child and noting family members who lived there who had passed away.
 Some of the videos were filmed from the driver’s seat as Harris was on the road.

-Police said that alcohol was suspected to be a factor in the crash, but did not yet have the results of toxicology tests.
+Police said that alcohol was suspected to be a factor in the crash but did not yet have the results of toxicology tests.

 Very sad news. https://t.co/39Gt64NbcY